marinopagan/pagan-lab-to-nwb/src/pagan_lab_to_nwb/arc_behavior/notes.md

 - No `StimulusSection_ThisStimulus` → no stimulus columns added.
 - `SessionDefinition_*` fields are present; GUI-state fields are excluded (see exclusion list above).
 - Scientific `SessionDefinition_*` fields (stage number, trial counts, training stages) are stored in `task.task_arguments`.
-- Protocol title format is older: `'PBups: experimenter, ratname, Ended at HH:MM'` (no "Started at").
-  The session start time falls back to: 1) "Ended at" time, 2) `SavingSection_SaveTime`.

 ### Session start time extraction (all protocols)